 EPID 6290 GENETIC EPIDEMIOLOGY (3)

 Prerequisites: EPID 6030, BIOS 6030.
 Genetic epidemiology is a rapidly evolving field of epidemiologic research that utilizes highly specialized molecular and statistical methods to identify genetic factors that might be involved in disease etiology.
 This introductory course will cover fundamental concepts, terminologies and principles in human population genetics and molecular biology relevant to understanding approaches in genetic epidemiology, including allele, genotype, haplotype, models of inheritance, Hardy-Weinberg equilibrium, linkage disequilibrium, and population stratification.
 Study designs and analytical methods for genetic epidemiological studies of human disease in families and unrelated individuals, including genetic linkage (both parametric and non-parametric linkage) and association analyses (both candidate gene-based and GWAS) will be discussed.
 Issues related to genetic studies, such as genetic heterogeneity, population stratification and multiple testing will also be covered.
 Examples relevant to public health will be emphasized, including the application of these important fields to studies of human common chronic diseases such as cardiovascular disease, type 2 diabetes, obesity and cancer.
 Students will also have chance to conduct genetic linkage and association analysis in the computer lab, participate in group discussions and critical review of journal articles relevant to genetic epidemiology.
 There will be assigned homework and readings, in-class written exams and oral presentation for chosen diseases.
 The course will provide students with a focused exposure to major concepts and theories in genetic epidemiology for human diseases.
 At the completion of this course, students should be able to critically review and discuss genetic epidemiologic literatures, provide input on the design of genetic epidemiologic studies, identify and apply appropriate tests for genetic analysis for both qualitative and quantitative outcomes using either families or unrelated individuals, and interpret the results of genetic linkage and association analysis.
 Offered fall semester.
-Faculty: J. Zhao See Course Learning Objectives.
+Faculty: T. Kelly See Course Learning Objectives.

 EPID 6320 MOLECULAR EPIDEMIOLOGY (3)